hrh5775/LibraryManager/README.md

 Or use a [Git](https://git-scm.com/downloads) client and a preferred IDE.

 ## Build
-**Execute the following commands in the main directory of the cloned git repository** **Maven has to be installed!**
+**Execute the following command in the main directory of the cloned git repository** **Maven has to be installed!**
-cd Domain
-mvn clean install
-cd ../Persistence
-mvn clean install
-cd ../Application
-mvn clean install
-cd ../Connector
-mvn clean install
-cd ../Server
-mvn clean install
-cd ../Client
 mvn clean install

 # Create installable file